 The flat handle can be more awkward to hold than a rounded one, and we found its beveled, trapezoidal shape really only felt comfortable in hand at a couple of angles.
 The spoon’s shallow bowl was almost paddle-like, making it ideal for dry sautés and stir-fries, but it might not be your first choice for stirring and sampling a gravy or pan sauce.
 In exchange, the spoon is lightweight, comes in natural or slate, and carries a limited lifetime warranty.

 Material: Wood fiber composite | Length: 13.4 inches | Spoon Head Width: 2.5 inches

 Large, deep bowl

 Moves a lot of food

 Awkward handle shape

-The beveled handle is stout but could be awkward to hold because it’s so flat.
+The beveled handle is stout but could be awkward to hold for some because it’s so flat.
 It’s made in Poland from solid beechwood and features a rustic, handmade look with a handy hanging loop at one end.
-Still, our tester felt it was too large to keep in easy reach and instead would stash it with oversized kitchen gear, like a 16-inch wok, 12-quart stockpot, or full-sized canning kettle.
+Still, we felt it was too large to keep in easy reach and instead would stash it with oversized kitchen gear, like our favorite woks, a 12-quart stockpot, or full-sized canning kettle.

 How We Tested

-Each of our selected wooden spoons was tested for hours by our product tester for the most authentic results.
-She used the spoons to stir foods like soup, dough, and vegetables.
-Then she assessed how comfortable it was to use—if the handle was long enough to keep hands protected from heat or strong enough to handle stirring through thick batters.
+Each of our selected wooden spoons was tested for hours for the most authentic results.
+We used the spoons to stir foods like soup, dough, and vegetables.
+Then we assessed how comfortable it was to use—if the handle was long enough to keep hands protected from heat or strong enough to handle stirring through thick batters.
 The spoons were also tested based on how easy they were to clean and store away.
 Each wooden spoon was given a careful rating for design, comfort, durability, and overall value.

 What to Look for When Buying Wooden Spoons